ChRe777/CleanCode/README.md

 > Rule: *Avoid words like 'Manager', 'Processor', 'Data' or 'Info'*

-Bad examples:
+Bad examples are
 - LayerManager
 - ProductInfo
 - ProductData

 *ProductInfo* or *ProductData* are mean the same.
 *Info* and *Data* are like Noise words like *a*, *an* and *the*.